 - How much time does the average player spend playing this game?

 - What is the conversion rate for in app purchases?

 - What is the average streak count for a player?

 - How many advertisements does a typical user experience per round?

 Original Sound Track: Collaboration with Andrew T. Pang AKA Pangtience.

 Cover Art: Since our time was fairly limited as students, and realizing the fact that we didn’t have a dedicated traditional artist on our team, I reached out to Niniel from Italy to collaborate on our splash art.
-Throughout the next few weeks of exchanging project files, we ended up with the following.

 Final Presentation Layout